ku-sldg/plih/_types/3-Typed-Recursion.md

 a statically scoped `fix` expression that will create recursive constructs for us.

-One task remains.
-What is the type of `fix`?
+What now is the type of `fix`?
 Looking at how we created factorial from `fact` gives is a great clue:

 ```text
 bind fact = (lambda g in (lambda x in (if x=0 then 1 else x * (g x-1)))) in
    ((fix fact) 3)
 ```

-`fix fact` gives us the factorial fucntion.
+`fix fact` gives us the actual factorial fucntion.
 The previous definition could be rewritten as:

 ```text